openstack-archive/fuel-plugin-cinder-netapp/doc/source/guide.rst

 Configuring NetApp plugin
 =========================

-Once the Fuel Cinder NetApp plugin has been installed, you can create OpenStack environments that use NetApp storage as a Cinder backend.
+Once the Fuel Cinder NetApp plugin has been installed, you can create OpenStack environments that use NetApp and/or SolidFire storage as a Cinder backend.

 #.
 Create an OpenStack environment using the Fuel UI wizard: